datalad-handbook/book/docs/basics/101-5-install.rst

    $ tree -d   # we limit the output to directories

-We can see that audio-recordings has one subdirectory, our newly installed ``longnow`` dataset.
+We can see that recordings has one subdirectory, our newly installed ``longnow`` dataset.
 Within the dataset are two other directories, ``Long_Now__Conversations_at_The_Interval`` and ``Long_Now__Seminars_About_Long_term_Thinking``.
 If we navigate into one of them and list its content, we'll see many ``.mp3`` files (here is an